 “One of the best things going for our children is being raised in a home where they are not the minority and are actually “the norm!”
 And where mom knows how to really listen with her eyes to understand what isn’t said directly with words!
 You are doing a good job Hillary!
 And we do carry baggage that can make us feel more isolated….but it is that same baggage that makes us uniquely qualified to be just the kind of parent our children need.
 We might not show them exactly neurotypical behavior….but they WILL grow up loving themselves…..and that is FAR more important!!!”

-Oh, how I needed to hear that!
-The only empowering words I have ever heard about parenting that seemed to fit me like a glove, come from another parent with autism!
+Oh, how I needed to hear that– the only empowering words I have ever heard about parenting that seemed to fit me like a glove!

-In deep reflection over my life– struggles with my Autism in society at large and in relationships, my traumas, and my choices, I realize I’ve quite a legacy to bequeath to my children.
-Bundled within that gift, is the wisdom inherent in Autism, life lessons in love, respect, relationships, and how to honor boundaries.
+In deep reflection over my life– struggles with being Autistic in society at large and in relationships, my traumas, and my choices, I realize I’ve quite a legacy to bequeath to my children.
+Bundled within that gift is something I now see as *Autistic wisdom* — life lessons in love, respect, relationships, and how to honor boundaries.
 My legacy is in my genes, my attitude, and the dreams and promises I have yet to fulfill.
-This legacy is a shared life’s journey with remnants of ancestral wisdom lining the survival packs that we know we’ll have to pass on, one day.
+This legacy is a shared life’s journey with remnants of ancestral hindsight lining the survival packs that I know I’ll have to pass on one day.
 I’m blessed to be so connected to my children, and to know that we share something unique and beautiful for all the struggle we have to surmount on its account.
-In my darkest hour, I never considered that my Autism will be part of my legacy.
-Now that I’m inching towards mid-life, looking the ever-questioning realities of my own mortality and life purpose in the eyes, I see that it is.
-And I would never change that, even if I could.
+In my darkest hour, I never considered that Autism would be part of my legacy.
+Now that I’m inching towards mid-life, looking the ever-questioning realities of my own mortality and life purpose in the eyes, I see that it is inseparable from who I am and all that I’ve built in this world.
+I wouldn’t ever change that reality, even if I could.